 It is advertiser-driven interests and the business-focused decisions of publishers/other third-parties that have driven journalism to its current, dire state – and blockchain offers the potential for a new model that takes those actors out of the picture.

-There is also an immutability of the blockchain records that promise a permanent archive of content coupled with the opportunity to create a robust marketplace of journalism through crypto-currency that hasn’t explored before.
+There is also immutability of the blockchain records that promise a permanent archive of content coupled with the opportunity to create a robust marketplace of journalism through crypto-currency that hasn’t explored before.
 There are of course many challenges ahead but we’re excited to take the initial steps forward for journalism.
-But we can’t do it alone and encourage interested parties to reach out and see how they might be involved (write me to learn more at email@example.com).
+But we can’t do it alone and encourage interested parties to reach out and see how they might be involved (write me to learn more at firstname.lastname@example.org).

 Do you think that newsmaking blockchain startups will compete with traditional news sources?
 Or is it the beginning of the end for the latter?

-The blockchain is still an experimental platform for many sectors – from healthcare to voting records to financial transactions – but we hope the depth and breadth of what’s been demonstrated globally with blockchain broadly will help people both understand the potential and demonstrate a trust in the technology.
+The blockchain is still an experimental platform for many sectors – from healthcare to voting records to financial transactions – but we hope the depth and breadth of what’s been demonstrated globally with blockchain broadly will help people both understand the potential and demonstrate trust in the technology.

 But of course we understand it’s new and confusing to some and we want to be as transparent with our process and philosophy as possible and be fully collaborative with the industry.
 We see many ways to work with both newer, startup newsrooms as well as legacy ones around the world.